 1.2 Amendments to the Standing Orders shall be subject to the provisions of the MCR Constitution.

 2.1 The termly contribution for graduate, 4th year undergraduate and mature Members for the following year shall be set by a majority vote of the MCR Executive Committee at the end of Hilary Term, to increase yearly by no less than 2%”.
 Members who choose to opt out, as specified under section 2.8 of the Constitution, can do so by notifying the Secretary and the College Finance Office prior to the publishing of that term’s battels.

-3.1 The additional posts elected to the EC shall be a Vice President, two Bar Managers, an MCR Manager, three Social Secretaries, and two Welfare Officers, one of whom will be male, the other female.
+3.1 The additional posts elected to the EC shall be a Vice President, up to two Bar Managers, an MCR Manager, three Social Secretaries, and two Welfare Officers, one of whom will be male, the other female.

 3.2 The Vice President, one Social Secretary, and one Welfare Officer shall be elected in Trinity Term, in accordance with section 5.4 and 6.5 of the Constitution.